ZaidAhmed691/Cloud-Security/IAM labs.md

 # Practice and labs testing

-# 1. Create an IAM role to access an AWS service (console)
+# 1. Create an IAM role to access an AWS resource (console)

 ### a.
 Create IAM Role